First year module

 Semester 2 enables students to understand the challenge to classical political economy of neoclassical economics, while also studying twentieth century dissenters to neoclassical orthodoxy.
 This broadens the students’ knowledge of the language and concepts of political economy, set within the context of contemporary political and policy debates.

-Understand the scope and contested nature of the study of political economy.
+Demonstrate a critical appreciation of the scope and contested nature of the study of political economy.

 Term One: 2,000 words assessed essay 50%